Augustus, Grand Duke of Oldenburg

-Augustus I (13 July 178327 February 1853) was the reigning Grand Duke of Oldenburg from 1829 to 1853.
+Augustus I or Paul Frederick Augustus (Paul Friedrich August von Oldenburg; 13 July 1783 – 27 February 1853) was the reigning Grand Duke of Oldenburg from 1829 to 1853.

 Birth and family

-Augustus was born on 13 July 1783 at Schloss Rastede near Oldenburg, to the then Prince Peter Frederick Louis of Holstein-Gottorp and his wife Duchess Frederica of Württemberg, a daughter of Frederick II Eugene, Duke of Württemberg.
+Augustus was born on 13 July 1783 at Schloss Rastede near Oldenburg, to the then Prince Peter Frederick Louis of Holstein-Gottorp and Duchess Frederica of Württemberg, daughter of Frederick II Eugene, Duke of Württemberg.

 Augustus had one younger brother, Duke George of Oldenburg, who was a year younger than him.
-In 1785, his mother died in childbirth at the age of twenty.
+In 1785, his mother died in childbirth at the age of 20.
 His father never remarried.

 Early life

 In 1785, when Augustus was two years old, his father became Prince-Bishop of Lübeck and was furthermore appointed regent of the Duchy of Oldenburg for his incapacitated cousin William, Duke of Oldenburg.

 From 1788 to 1803, the two princes were educated at home under the supervision of their father.
 Together with his brother, he studied at the University of Leipzig from 1803 to 1805.
 From 1805 to 1807 he and his brother travelled extensively in England and Scotland.

 In 1808, he accompanied his father to the Congress of Erfurt, the meeting between Emperor Napoléon I of France and Tsar Alexander I of Russia.
 Between 1810 and 1814, Oldenburg was occupied by Napoleonic France.

 In December 1810, the Duchy of Oldenburg was annexed by the French Empire and Augustus and his father traveled to Russia to stay in exile with their relatives, the Russian imperial family.
 This annexation was one of the causes for the diplomatic rift between former allies France and Russia, a dispute that would lead to war in 1812 and eventually to Napoleon's downfall.

-From 1811 to 1816 he was Governor of Estonia where he led the work to prepare the abolition of serfdom.
+From 1811 to 1816, he was Governor of Estonia where he led the work to prepare the abolition of serfdom.
 He participated in the Napoleonic Wars from 1812 to 1814.
 After the end of the Napoleonic Wars, he returned to Russia to finish his work as governor of Estonia.
 He returned to Oldenburg in 1816.

 First marriage

 On 24 July 1817, at the age of 34, Augustus married Princess Adelheid of Anhalt-Bernburg-Schaumburg-Hoym.
-She was a daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym, and his wife, Princess Amalie Charlotte of Nassau-Weilburg.
+She was the daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym, and Princess Amalie Charlotte of Nassau-Weilburg.

-Augustus and Adelheid had two daughters; Amalia, who was born in 1818 and later married Prince Otto of Bavaria, the elected King of Greece, and thus became Queen consort of Greece; and Frederica, who was born in 1820 and later married Baron Maximilian Emanuel von Washington (1829–1903) a son of Baron Jakob von Washington, a distant relative of the first President of the United States George Washington.
+Augustus and Adelheid had two daughters; Amalia, who was born in 1818 and later married Prince Otto of Bavaria, the elected King of Greece, and thus became Queen consort of Greece; and Frederica, who was born in 1820 and later married Baron Maximilian Emanuel von Washington (1829–1903) son of Baron Jakob von Washington, a distant relative of the first President of the United States George Washington.
 However, Princess Adelheid died suddenly in 1820.